getsentry/rfcs/text/0108-filestore-new.md

 # Motivation

-Various issues have ocurred over the years with this system so that some decisions were made that over time have resulted in new requirements for filestore and alternative implementations.
-Replay for instance operates a seperate infrastructure that goes straight to GCS but is running into write throughput issues that file store the Go service solves.
+Various issues have occurred over the years with this system so that some decisions were made that over time have resulted in new requirements for filestore and alternative implementations.
+Replay for instance operates seperate infrastructure that goes straight to GCS but is running into write throughput issues that file store the Go service solves.
 On the other hand race conditions and complex blob book-keeping in Sentry itself prevent expiring of debug files and source maps after a period of time.